Jesse-B/appstudio-evilhangman/doc/designdoc.md

 - setGuessesAmount()

 ### View classes
+#### Views for GameViewController
+Class NewGameView (Button)
+- Invokes startGame() method to start a new game.

-Class InputLetterView
+Class InputLetterView (Button)
 - Shows a list of letters that can be tapped on for a guess.
 Used letters will be grayed out.

 Class HangmanDrawingView
 - Shows a drawing of hangman.
 At each wrong guess a new part will be drawn.
 When all guesses have been used, the drawing is complete.

-Class GuessView
+Class GuessView (Label)
 - Shows the amount of guesses left for the user.

-Class WordView
+Class WordView (Label)
 - Shows and underscore for each unguessed letter of the word.
 Shows the letters for correct guesses.

+#### Views for SettingsViewController
+Class WordLengthView (Slider)
+- Slider to set the length of the word to be guessed

+Class GuessesAmountView (Slider)
+- Slider to set the amount of guesses the user has

 ## Sketches
 ![Sketch](https://raw.githubusercontent.com/Jesse-B/appstudio-evilhangman/master/doc/sketch.png "Sketch")